Frontier Savagery

 Kentucky Killing

-Girty positioned a few of his braves along the bluffs overlooking the Blue Licks River.
-He kept them in plain sight, hoping to lure the Kentuckians into a kill zone.
-Caldwell placed the majority of the rangers and warriors in ravines and behind boulders.
-The trap was set.
+Girty positioned several of his braves along the bluffs overlooking the Blue Licks River.
+He kept them in plain sight, aiming to lure the Kentuckians into a kill zone.
+Caldwell placed most of the rangers and warriors in ravines and behind boulders.

-No Post War Pause
+No Post-War Pause

 War Drums Along the Miami